 Interstate Moving Cost in 2026

 An "interstate" move is any household-goods move that crosses a state line.
-As soon as your shipment crosses that line, the move is regulated by the Federal Motor Carrier Safety Administration (FMCSA), priced by weight and mileage instead of the hour, and your final bill is governed by federal rules — including the cap that limits delivery payment to 110% of a non-binding estimate.
+As soon as your shipment crosses that line, the move is regulated by the Federal Motor Carrier Safety Administration (FMCSA), priced by weight and mileage instead of the hour, and your final bill is governed by federal rules, including the cap that limits the delivery-day demand to 110% of a non-binding estimate.

-Below are realistic 2026 interstate price ranges by home size and distance, real-route examples, the line items that drive the price up or down, and the difference between a carrier quote and a broker quote that looks identical on paper.
+Direct answer: a full-service interstate move estimates at $1,650–$18,900 on a typical 1,000-mile lane, from a studio at the low end to a five-bedroom household at the high end.
+Below is the ladder by home size, the line items that drive the price, and the difference between a carrier quote and a broker quote that looks identical on paper.

 Estimated price ranges only — your actual quote depends on move size, distance, service level, date, and availability.